hapax/hapax.github.io/assets/patterns.md

 At first sight, the situation in mathematics is very different.
 Mathematicians *define* the patterns they study into being; there is is no experimental uncertainty when we specify the angles of a triangle.
+Put differently, definitions *hardcode* regularities into mathematical objects.
+Instead of guessing laws of nature, mathematicians prove theorems.
+These are logically consequences of the hardcoded regularities, and cannot be disproved by subsequent definitions.
+Maths, it seems, is not subject to the empirical vagaries of physics.

+But this is misleading.
+Why do mathematicians bother to prove theorems in the first place?

 ---